 The proof given here uses a simple geometric construction that allows the terms of (1) to be given as sector areas and to be added.
 There is then some connection with circles on the plane, but our plane is not the complex plane, nor even the Cartesian plane - just concentric circles with sectors designated by a radius.
 If the radius goes through a point (we call it a dot) on a circle the sector area is given by a finite decimal in a base associated with the circle.
-The construction allows for a clear visualization of the decimal representations of all terms and partial sums of (1) in all bases k^2 , where k is a natural number.
+The construction allows for a clear visualization of the decimal representations of all terms and partial sums of (1) in all bases $k^n$ , where k is a natural number greater than 1.
 We develop this visualization device in Sections 2 and 3.
-We believe this visualization device makes it highly plausible that all $n \geq 2$ values of z_n are irrational.
+We believe this visualization device makes it plausible that for all $n \geq 2$ values of $z_n$ are irrational.

 The problem of the limit of the partials is addressed with the geometric series in Section 4.
 A geometric series for our purposes is just an infinite repeating decimal in a base.
 So $\overline{1}$ base 4 is such a geometric series.
-Using our visualization device it is clear that such series can't converge to the circle associated with any term of the series: 1/3, the convergence point is not represented by any finite base 4 decimal or dot on its associated circle.
-If this is generally provable, then it follows that the convergence point of z_n must not reside as a dot on any of its terms circles, but its terms circles give all finite decimal representations in base k^2 , k a natural number greater than 2.
-This is all rational numbers between 0 and 1, so z_n must be irrational.
-We need to prove it doesn't go through any such dots.
+Using our visualization device it is clear that such series can't converge to the circle associated with any term of the series: 1/3, the convergence point is not represented by any finite base 4 decimal or dot on its associated circles.
+If this is generally provable, then it follows that the convergence point of $z_n$ must not reside as a dot on any of its term's circles, but its term's circles give all finite decimal representations in bases $k^n$ .
+This is all rational numbers between 0 and 1, so $z_n$ must be irrational.
+We need to prove the radius for $z_n$ doesn't go through any such dots.

-Finally, Cantor's diagonal process is modified to prove z_n is irrational.
-It is based on Cantor's classic proof that the real numbers are not countable [10].
-A corollary of his proof is that an irrational number exists; he constructs it by modifying a list of decimal numbers, supposed to be all rationals in a fixed base with values between 0 and 1.
-Each digit down the diagonal of the list is modified.
-The resulting number is not in the list, so it is irrational, and, further (the point of his proof) the real numbers are proven to be, by contradiction, uncountable.
-Our modification of Cantor's technique, Section
+Finally, Cantor's diagonal process is modified to prove $z_2$ is irrational.
+It is based on Cantor's classic proof that the real numbers are not countable [5].
+Cantor's diagonal process consists of modifying a list of decimal numbers, supposed to be all reals in a fixed base with values between 0 and 1.
+Each digit down the diagonal of the list is modified, yielding a number that is not in the list, contradicting all reals have been enumerated.
+We first give a variation of this proof to show how it can be used to construct an irrational number.
+We then give a bolder modification of Cantor's technique, Section 6.
+In this section we associate (list) all rational numbers between 0 and 1 using all bases $k^2$ , referencing the visualization sections' circles.
+And then construct a number not associated with any rational number using partial sums of $z_2$ , one after the other.
+We show, in a lemma, Section 5, that all such partials are equal to a reduced fraction that requires more than a single decimal digit in $2^2$ through $k^2$ bases, k being the upper limit of the partial.
+As in Cantor's original proof, the resultant infinite series, limit of the partials, is irrational.

-6, associates (lists) all rational numbers between 0 and 1 using all bases k^n , referencing the visualization sections' circles.
-It then constructs a number not associated with any rational number using modifications of digits in the base using partial sums of z_n .
-We show, in a lemma, Section 5, that all such partials are not represented by any of the bases when its term's denominators are used for bases.
-As in Cantor's original proof, the resultant infinite series is irrational.
+&lt;sup>1Henceforth, just bases $k^n$ .